 - This determines if an applicant would be invited to apply.
 Even if it's a lowest ranked candidate they are still considered eligible.

 The government of Canada provides some additional bonus to increase your CRS score:

 - You can gain up to 600 points If a province of Canada has nominated you

 - You can get 200 points if you arrange a temporary job before applying

-- An additional 30 points is awarded for a bachelor's degree or a post-secondary degree
+- Additional 30 points is awarded given for a bachelor's degree or a post-secondary degree

 - Having a sibling residing in Canada fetches you another 50 points